Content Delivery Networks: What is the Difference Between a CDN and an eCDN?

 CloudFront is a CDN service from Amazon.com.
 Their network has servers in North America, Europe, Latin America, Asia, and Oceania.
 They have no servers located in the Middle East, Africa, Russia, or China.

-The CloudFront CDN provides a number of tools and service related to live video streaming.
+The CloudFront CDN provides a number of tools and services related to live video streaming.
 However, compared to a dedicated online video platform, the service can be confusing and hard to use.
 CDN pricing for CloudFront is somewhat complex and depends on the region you’re streaming in.

 The largest CDN in the world is called Akamai.
 They’ve been in business for a long time, and have a global network of more than 240,000 servers in more than 130 countries.
 That network allows them to rapidly and reliably deliver content to users all over the planet.

 Interested?
-Call us at anytime or sign up here:
+Call us at any time or sign up here:

 IBM Cloud Video

 Next, let’s look at IBM Cloud Video.
 Formerly known as Ustream, the IBM Cloud Video platform provides a range of tools for businesses.
 These include some tools for monetization, security, and so on.
-However, you should be aware that many features (API access, white label, etc.) are restricted to the most expensive Pro ($999/month) and custom plans.
+However, you should be aware that many features (API access, white-label, etc.) are restricted to the most expensive Pro ($999/month) and custom plans.